oemof/tespy/doc/installation.rst

        activate yourenvname

  4. In the active Anaconda Prompt type: :code:`pip install tespy`
- 5. If the installation of CoolProp fails, make shure, you have Microsoft Visual Stuido C++ Build Tools 14.0 installed on your computer.
+ 5. If the installation of CoolProp fails, make sure, you have Microsoft Visual Stuido C++ Build Tools 14.0 installed on your computer.